Cwantic/Documentation/Structure/Elements/Beam/index.md

 MetaStructure will automatically cut the beam

-* That end **perpendicular** to another beam :
+* That ends **perpendicular** to another beam :

 ![Image](../../../Images/Beam21.jpg)

 The distance is automatically set in the cell.
 Just press **Enter** to create the beam.

-MetaStructure will automatically cut the beam
+MetaStructure will automatically cut the beam.

 ## 3. Graphical ending